anenadic/2021-03-16-ttt-ssi-online/index.md

 </ol>
 <p>
   Please also read through <em>one</em> episode of one of The Carpentries lessons below
-  carefully, so that you can do some exercises based on it on the first day of the class.
+  carefully, so that you can do some exercises based on it during the workshop (for example, we may ask you to teach a few minutes from your chosen episode ot to create a multiple choice questionnaire based on what the episode teaches).
 An episode is one page of a lesson.
 </p>

   <ul>